Charles Deering Estate: Description

 The grounds include what is thought to be the largest virgin coastal tropical hardwood hammock in the continental United States.
 The estate was acquired by the state of Florida in 1985.

 The estate is owned by the State of Florida and is managed by the Miami-Dade County Parks, Recreation and Open Spaces Department.

 After the death of Charles Deering in 1927 the property was maintained by his family.
-In 1982 after his daughter died the property became available for sale.
-In 1984 the estate was purchased by Finley Matheson which fought to get it turned into a state park.
+The property became available for sale after his daughter died in 1982.
+The estate was purchased in 1984 by Finley Matheson, who fought to get it turned into a state park.
 In 1985 the State of Florida purchased the land for $22.5 million.